varlardohaeris/emacs-archives/emacswiki/oneonone-readme.txt

  levels, the background color of the minibuffer frame is changed slightly with each recursion-depth change.

+ If `1on1-minibuffer-frame-flag' is non-nil then you can have the standalone minibuffer frame be automatically repositioned near the cursor (point).
+To do that, customize option `1on1-move-minibuffer-frame-near-point'.
+Available only for Emacs 24 and later.
+For best results use this feature with Icicles.

  This library is especially useful if used in combination with One-on-One Emacs libraries `autofit-frame.el', which automatically fits frames to their sole window, and `fit-frame.el', which lets